luinnx/android-image-slide-panel/README.md

 ####features
 * only the foremost image could be slided to the horizontal side of the screen and fade away.
 * the image which was faded away is restored at the bottom of the view stack.
-* all the images could be reborn without creating a new view.
+* all the images could be reborn without creating a new view.<br>
 ####captured images
 <td>
   <img src="screen01.gif" width="300" height="500" />